CS1230NoPreference/FinalProjekt/README.md

-# CSCI1230 Final Project: Fractal Generation
+# CSCI1230 Final Project: Raymarching with Fractals

 Team: No Preference